gracefulPotato/connect-four-minimax-expectimax/README.md

 ### Description

-In this assignment you will implment an agent to play t[he game of Connect 4.
+In this assignment you will implment an agent to play the game of Connect 4.
-Your agent will use the alpha-beta pruning algorithm to select the next move given the current board state.
+Your agent will use the <span style='color:red'>alpha-beta pruning algorithm</span>
+and the <span style='color:green'>expectimax</span> to select the next move given the current board state.

 There are two main files:
 - ConnectFour.py
 - Player.py

 ConnectFour.py contains the all of the functions of the game.
 Player.py contains all of the types of players that can participate in the
 game:
 - AIPlayer (Your Implementation)
-- RandomPlayer (Makes Random Moves)
+- RandomPlayer (Chooses from valid columns with equal probability)
 - HumanPlayer (You)

+You need to implement **all** of the following:

+`def get_alpha_beta_move(self, board)`

+and

+`def get_expectimax_move(self, board)`

+and

+`def heuristic_value(self, board)`

+These functions serve as a high level abstraction for interacting with a player.
-You need to implement the `get_move()` function in the AIPlayer class.
+You will likely need to implement other functions in the class to make your code modular and readable.
-You are welcome to implement anyother functions that you think are useful.
-You can't however make any changes to ConnectFour.py

 To play the game run the following command: